UKHomeOffice/engineering-guidance-and-standards/docs/patterns/write-clear-documentation.md

 #### Use inclusive language

 The Home Office accessibility team have published guidance on [how to write in a way that is compassionate and respectful](https://design.homeoffice.gov.uk/accessibility/inclusive-language).
-You should follow this guidance, and also remember that there are common technical concepts that should be deprecated, below are some examples (but the list is not exhaustive).
+You should follow this guidance, and also remember that there are antiquated instances of technical terminology that should be deprecated, below are some examples (but the list is not exhaustive).

 | Example | Use instead |
 |:---|:---|